- Sustainability TOP

 Social Contribution Expenditure

-Isuzu (non-consolidated) social contribution expenditure in FY2024: 880 million yen
+Isuzu (non-consolidated) social contribution expenditure in FY2025: 980 million yen

-Following the severe damage caused by the Noto Peninsula earthquake on January 1, 2024, including fires, tsunamis, and building collapses, Isuzu Group donated relief funds through the Japanese Red Cross Society to support those affected from a humanitarian perspective.
+In response to the earthquake that struck central Myanmar on March 28, 2024, causing extensive damage in Myanmar and Thailand, Isuzu Group donated relief funds through the Japanese Red Cross Society to support those affected from a humanitarian perspective.

 Social Contribution Activities of Group Companies